Home of The Big Texas Boerboel

 Q: How big is a boerboel?
 How much does a boerboel weigh?

 A: There is a wide variety of boerboel body types and body composition, therefore, there is a pretty large variation of body weight range.
 The males can range in weight between 120lbs and 220lbs.
-The females weight can range between 100lbs and 180lbs.
+Note: males weighing around 120-140lbs would be considered underweight and males weighing over 195lbs are usually grossly overweight.
+Some exceptions do exist, but let me make clear, no matter what any breeder or boerboel owner has told you, it is not often.
+The females weight can range between 100lbs and 185lbs.
 In general, if you are comparing the boerboel to a Cane Corso, the boerboel will be much bigger than a Cane Corso on average.
-The build of a boerboel is similar to the Cane Corso, but closer in weight to the English Mastiff.
+The build of a boerboel is similar to the Cane Corso, but closer in weight to a healthy English Mastiff.

 Q: Why does the price of your puppies vary so widely?